 O for a Muse of fire, that would ascend

 The brightest heaven of invention,

 A kingdom for a stage, princes to act

 And monarchs to behold the swelling scene!

-With this in mind, the actor playing Tamora has a few different things to achieve whilst doing this speech.
-They must build suspense, they must paint the picture of the scene surrounding the characters, they must lie, they must feel the wrath of vengeance, they must convince someone to commit a heinous crime.
+With this in mind, any actor playing Tamora must use the language to build suspense and paint the picture of the scene surrounding the characters.
+On top of this, they must lie, feel the wrath of vengeance and convince others to commit a heinous crime.

 Unlike the moments before the arrival of Chiron and Demetrius, Tamora is in control of time.
 Don’t rush this speech: squeeze all the marrow out of this moment.
 By taking your time, you can truly paint the picture of this scene in the minds of the audience.
 Tamora uses evocative and description-heightened language because she is relishing in the fear she is creating for Lavinia and Bassianus.
 They have very little chance of escape; she is in her moment of triumph.

 This speech requires a deep consideration of Tamora’s status within this scene.
 While she is a very high-status character, she needs to defend herself against Lavinia and Bassianus’ accusations, and convince her two sons to commit an act that will surely bring about significant retributions.
 Make every effort to claw that status back for her; we can get a sense of this as she continues to speak—there is something to the fervour of her speaking that could almost be translated as nerves or desperation.